-We investigate fairness dynamics during Large Language Model (LLM) training to enable the diagnoses of biases and mitigations through training interventions like early stopping; we find that biases can emerge suddenly and do not always follow common performance metrics.
+Understanding fairness dynamics during Large Language Model (LLM) training facilitates the diagnoses of biases that emerge and enables developers to mitigate biases through early stopping or other training interventions.
 We introduce two new metrics to evaluate fairness dynamics holistically during model pre-training: Average Rank and Jensen-Shannon Divergence by Parts.
 These metrics provide insights into the Pythia models' [1] progression of biases in gender prediction of occupations on the WinoBias dataset [19].
-By monitoring these dynamics, we find that (1) Pythia-6.9b is biased towards men; it becomes more performant and confident predicting "male" than "female" during training, (2) via early-stopping, Pythia-6.9b can exchange 1.7% accuracy on LAMBADA [15] for a 92.5% increase in fairness, and (3) larger models can exhibit more bias; Pythia-6.9b makes more assumptions about gender than Pythia-160m, even when a subject's gender is not specified.
+By monitoring these dynamics, we find that (1) Pythia-6.9b is biased towards men; it becomes more performant and confident predicting "male" than "female" during training, (2) via early-stopping, Pythia-6.9b can exchange 1.7% accuracy on LAMBADA [15] for a 92.5% increase in fairness, and (3) larger models can exhibit more bias; Pythia-6.9b is makes more assumptions about gender than Pythia-160m, even when a subject's gender is not specified.